Pzqqt/android_kernel_xiaomi_marble/Documentation/admin-guide/blockdev/zram.rst

 (If admin doesn't enable writeback_limit_enable, writeback_limit's value assigned via /sys/block/zramX/writeback_limit is meaningless.)

-If admin want to limit writeback as per-day 400M, he could do it like below::
+If admin wants to limit writeback as per-day 400M, they could do it like below::

 	$ MB_SHIFT=20